m0ru/bak/04_solution.md

 `self.$ngRedux.dispatch(self.someAction(...))`
 everywhere in the component that the action is triggered.

-Note, that `selectFromState` can be used to transform the data, that should be stored in a normalized, redundancy-free fashion in the state, into something that is easier to consume in the state.
+Note that `selectFromState` can be used to transform the data, that should be stored in a normalized, redundancy-free fashion in the state, into something that is easier to consume in the state.
 Frequently used selection-functions can be found in